 Bass can be found around the lily pads and submerged trees you will find along the shores.

-We took our canoe out one evening, but enjoyed listening to the numerous frogs we heard along the shore more than we did fishing, although they were hitting the water all around us.
+One Summer evening we took our canoe out and enjoyed listening to the numerous frogs we heard along the shore more than we did fishing, although they were hitting the water all around us.
 We’ve learned to identify several species of frogs since my son and I took the Texas Parks and Wildlife Amphibian Watch workshop.
 We recognized numerous cricket frogs, leopard frogs and even a lone bullfrog.

 The Rustling Leaves Nature Trail meanders for just under 3 miles and takes you completely around Little Pines Lake.
-I love trails that make a circle, instead of doubling back, and couldn’t wait to try it out!
+I think every lake should have a trail around it!
+To see the tallest point in the park, cut off onto the steeper and more challenging Mountain View Trail.

 The multi-use trail provides you with some beautiful views of the lake.

 We were dwarfed by the tall pine trees, but also saw many sweet gums, oaks, juniper and a few cedars as well.
-We enjoyed finding plenty of muscadine vines (too early for the grapes) and young sassafras trees along the trail, as well.
-The park did a prescribed burn in January 2014, as evidenced by the blackened trunks of the pines throughout the trail.
+We enjoyed finding plenty of muscadine vines and young sassafras trees along the trail, as well.

 There are many different bird species in the park, and along the water!
 Don’t forget your binoculars!

-I constantly find myself in a struggle with my six-year-old about screen time.
+I constantly find myself in a struggle with my kids about screen time.
 I love seeing this in his hands, instead!

 The Greer Farm in Daingerfield is a pick your own farm, with blackberries, blueberries in May and June, plums in June and figs in July and August.
 They also have cabins on the lake, and offer cooking classes!
 Click HERE to visit their website.